-We spoke with Dr. Sarah Hattam, who has supported us over the years in creating evidence backed content about wellbeing and health.
+We asked Dr. Sarah Hattam the best ways to support a healthy immune system.
 Dr. Sarah has 25 years’ experience and is on a mission to fight the pseudo-science in the industry.
 She is passionate about sharing information that is backed by the latest science and research about how our human bodies and brains really thrive.
 This is what she had to say:

 Studies show that people who don't get quality sleep or enough sleep are more likely to get sick after being exposed to a virus .